Botch (professional wrestling): Improvising endings

 In most cases, minor botches are simply glossed over and the match is continued.
 One example was the ending of the Hulk Hogan–Sid Justice match at WrestleMania VIII.
 The planned ending was to involve Papa Shango running into the ring to break up Hogan's pin attempt.
 However, Shango missed his cue, forcing Sid to kick out of the pin attempt and manager Harvey Whippleman to jump onto the ring apron to interfere and prompt the disqualification, just as Shango ran into the ring to assist Sid with the intended double-team beating of Hogan.

 Serious botches resulting in injuries often result in improvised endings to matches, or the remainder of a match will be canceled if a wrestler cannot continue or requires immediate medical attention.
 During the match between Stone Cold Steve Austin and Owen Hart at SummerSlam 1997, Hart botched a piledriver, breaking Austin's neck.
-Hart was forced to improvise an extended taunt sequence until Austin was able regain his composure and roll him up in a schoolboy pin, ending the match earlier than planned but with the desired winner.
+Hart was forced to improvise an extended taunt sequence until Austin was able to regain his composure and roll him up in a schoolboy pin, ending the match earlier than planned but with the desired winner.
 If a wrestler is seriously injured, the referee normally signals the need for immediate help by doing an "X" formation with his arms over his head.
 In recent years, as some wrestling fans have noticed this, the referee may sometimes perform the symbol in an attempt to indicate a kayfabe injury to another performer, which will lead to the match being called off.

 Botches can also involve scripted lines.
 During the airing of WrestleMania XXX, Hulk Hogan—serving as the host of WrestleMania—mistakenly referred to the Mercedes-Benz Superdome to the live audience as the Silverdome, the home of WrestleMania III and where Hogan had his famous showdown with André the Giant.
 After Hogan corrected himself, Stone Cold Steve Austin and The Rock would rib Hogan for calling the Superdome the Silverdome, and it ended up being a running gag for the rest of WrestleMania XXX and into the post-WrestleMania Raw the next night.